mollyj13/Articles/Articles.md

 Ok, whose car?
 How many cars?
 Because neither of us know anything about this car, we use the indefinite **a** article.
 >

-The indefinite articles **a & an** also say that there is *something*, but we don’t know what that something is or we don’t have the item in front of us.

->
-For example:
-I need **a** chair.
-I need a chair, but I don’t know what the chair looks like or where one is.
->

 ##Quiz
 ###Choose the correct article for the following nouns:
 I have *A/two* bed.